KTH-EXPECA/oai5g/docs/quectel/start.md

       dhcp4: no
       addresses: [192.168.225.37/24]
 ```

-In that case, the Quectel IP address on the USB interface is  "192.168.225.1"

 The above setup allows the exchange of IP traffic between the Quectel module and the Ubuntu PC via the USB cable